alejoacosta74/blockchain-bike-rental/README.md

 - If the customer chooses to pay bike rental with Ether, he/she calls `startRental()` (*payable*) and sends Ether to **BikeRental.sol** contract in order to provide funds to the *customerEtherAccount*.

 - When the customer returns the bike, he/she calls `stopRental()`.
-- At this point the **BikeRental.sol** contract will charge the customer with the corresponding rental fee, issuing a debit from the *customerEtherAcount* and send the Ether amount to the account of the *owner* of the bike rental shop.
+- At this point the **BikeRental.sol** contract will charge the customer with the corresponding rental fee, issuing a debit from the *customerEtherAccount* and send the Ether amount to the account of the *owner* of the bike rental shop.
 - The remaining (un-spent) ether funds are transferred back to the customer.

 <img alt="figure1" src="./docs/payment1.png" width="500"/>